-A benchmark score is not a deployment decision — NIST MEASURE requires you to document what was tested, what wasn’t, and why gaps exist before sign-off.
+- A benchmark score is not a deployment decision.
+It tells you how a model performed on a specific test under specific conditions — not how it will behave on your users’ actual data.
+NIST MEASURE 2.1 requires you to document what was tested, what wasn’t tested, and why any gaps exist before sign-off.

-Your vendor cannot self-certify safety — NIST MEASURE 1.3 requires independent assessors, not the model developer, to conduct or validate evaluations.
+- Vendors cannot self-certify safety for your deployment.
+NIST MEASURE 1.3 requires independent assessors — not the model developer — to conduct or validate evaluations for high-stakes use cases.

-Post-deployment monitoring is a framework requirement — NIST MEASURE 3.3 requires structured end-user feedback channels integrated into your evaluation metrics.
+- Post-deployment monitoring is a framework requirement.
+NIST MEASURE 3.3 requires structured end-user feedback channels as part of your ongoing evaluation process — not only automated metrics.

 “Scored 94% on safety benchmarks.”
 Your executive sponsor is satisfied.
 Your risk register has a green checkmark.
 Three months into production, the system starts generating outputs that harm users in ways nobody anticipated.

-This is the benchmark trap — and project managers are uniquely positioned to either fall into it or prevent it.
+This is the benchmark trap.
+Project managers are uniquely positioned to prevent it — or to fall straight into it.

-Safety benchmarking for large language models is now a regulatory requirement in some jurisdictions, a procurement standard in others, and a project delivery risk everywhere.
-This article translates LLM safety benchmarking into a PM accountability framework, grounded in NIST’s AI RMF, the EU AI Act, Singapore’s Project Moonshot toolkit, and PMI’s CPMAI methodology.
+LLM safety benchmarking is now a regulatory requirement in some places, a procurement standard in others, and a project risk everywhere.
+This article breaks it down as a PM accountability framework, using NIST AI RMF, the EU AI Act, Singapore’s Project Moonshot toolkit, and PMI’s CPMAI methodology.

 Why Safety Benchmarking Is Now a PM Problem

-The EU AI Act requires providers of general-purpose AI models with systemic risk to “perform model evaluations, including conducting and documenting adversarial testing to identify and mitigate systemic risk.”
-High-risk AI system providers must demonstrate “appropriate levels of accuracy, robustness, and cybersecurity” before market placement.
+The EU AI Act requires providers of general-purpose AI models with systemic risk to perform model evaluations, including conducting and documenting adversarial testing to identify and mitigate systemic risk.
+High-risk AI system providers must demonstrate appropriate levels of accuracy, reliability, and cybersecurity before market placement.
 These are conformity requirements that attach to every actor in the value chain — including organizations deploying third-party models.

 PMI’s Guide to Leading and Managing AI Projects (CPMAI, 2025) treats Model Evaluation as a distinct Phase V with mandatory safety and bias evaluation as a gate — not a post-delivery audit.
 When regulators, standards bodies, and the project management profession align on a requirement, PMs can’t treat it as someone else’s problem.